-When you’ve got a picky eater, lunch time can feel a little monotonous as you serve the same few foods day after day.
+When you have a picky eater, lunch time can feel a little monotonous as you serve the same few foods day after day.
 You want your child to eat, but changing up their favorites could lead to a disastrous meal.

 And, if your child needs to have their lunch packed for school or daycare, or even vacation, it can become even more challenging finding foods to pack that they’ll eat.
-On top of that, as an occupational therapist, I’ve worked with many families who’ve gotten well-meaning, but misguided notes and phone calls with concerns their child wasn’t eating enough or had a nutritious lunch.
+On top of that, as an occupational therapist, I’ve worked with many families who’ve received well-meaning, but misguided notes and phone calls with concerns their child wasn’t eating enough or had a nutritious lunch.